init-qy/vuepress-blog/docs/es/posts/unity中调用安卓camera函数.md

   - Unity
 ---

-`Unity` itself provides interfaces such as `WebcamDevice` and `WebcamTexture` to support access to physical cameras.
-However, these interfaces provide limited parameters, so we need to call native functions in `Unity` to obtain the corresponding parameters.
+`Unity` itself provides interfaces such as `WebcamDevice` and `WebcamTexture` to support access to physical cameras, but these interfaces provide too few parameters.
+Therefore, we need to call native functions in `Unity` to obtain the corresponding parameters.

 ## Environment